Sorry, we're closed

-Important 23/10/2025 Winter Infections are spreading, and hospitals are under extreme pressure Ordering repeat prescriptions Important Changes to Wound Care Services RSV Vaccines Online Services / NHS App Advice Wawn Street Surgery Patients We will be Marsden Medical Group from 1st April 2024 Important information for our diabetic patients Active Families – Every Move Matters Important message for parents about scarlet fever and Group A Strep (GAS) Register online with our practice
+Need a prescription?
+Important Patient Notice – Meningitis Outbreak Virtual Patient Participation Group (VPPG) Secure Data Environment Winter Infections are spreading, and hospitals are under extreme pressure Ordering repeat prescriptions Important Changes to Wound Care Services RSV Vaccines Wawn Street Surgery Patients We will be Marsden Medical Group from 1st April 2024 Important information for our diabetic patients Active Families – Every Move Matters Important message for parents about scarlet fever and Group A Strep (GAS) Register online with our practice

 Scientific advancements have significantly altered our understanding of the effectiveness and risks associated with opioid use for chronic pain management over the past decade.
 This evolving body of evidence has led to a reassessment of what constitutes good medical practice.
 For some, this shift in perspective can be challenging to comprehend and accept.